Survival Rider Training

 Until you purchase your long-term safety gear & apparel, you can wear a short-term solution.
 A sturdy jacket that zips up, along with a pair of long pants and some hiking boots with high socks may be sufficient for now, but keep in mind that these items provide minimal protection in the event of a fall.
 Consider wearing your elbow and knee pads if you're worried about falling.

 A Full-Face Helmet with chin protection is required for the course.
 Bring your own or borrow ours.
 See below for a list of recommended safety gear.

-We have a diverse array of bikes in our fleet, including scooters, cruisers, sport bikes, standard and dual sport motorcycles from heavyweight brands such as Honda, Yamaha, Suzuki, and Harley-Davidson.
+We have a diverse array of bikes in our fleet, including scooters, cruisers, sport bikes, standard and dual sport motorcycles from heavyweight brands such as Honda, Yamaha, and Suzuki.
 Our fleet ranges in size and power, including bikes in the 111-400cc class, as well as the 401-750cc class.
 Our lowest bike seats at just 26 inches, so even the most petite of riders can touch the ground with their feet flat while stopped or reversing.
 The bikes are constantly rotating as we are buying and selling bikes frequently.

-Each ProRide bike has been upgraded with the student's safety in mind, including one or more of the following on each bike:
+Each ProRIDE bike has been upgraded with the student's safety in mind, including one or more of the following on each bike: